Rentokil & Terminix have joined forces

 Colour: Dark brownish with white spots on the body.

-Behaviour: These spiders are often mistaken as black widows and are found among human populations worldwide.
-They are less harmful than a black widow, however their bites are still extremely painful.
-Only the female bites.
-They are normally found on fences, the bark of trees or in walls.
+Behaviour: These spiders are often mistaken for black widows and are found among human populations worldwide.
+False black widow spiders are less harmful, but their bites are still extremely painful.
+Only the female bites, and they are normally found on fences, the bark of trees or on walls.

 Wolf Spiders